 - if the total amount of PDCP data volume and RLC data volume pending for initial transmission (as specified in TS 38.322 [5]) in the primary RLC entity and the split secondary RLC entity is equal to or larger than ul-DataSplitThreshold:

-- indicate the delay-critical PDCP data volume to both the MAC entity associated with the primary RLC entity and the MAC entity associated with the split secondary RLC entity;
+- indicate the delay-critical PDCP data volume or delay-reporting PDCP data volume to both the MAC entity associated with the primary RLC entity and the MAC entity associated with the split secondary RLC entity;

-- indicate the delay-critical PDCP data volume as 0 to the MAC entity associated with RLC entity other than the primary RLC entity and the split secondary RLC entity;
+- indicate the delay-critical PDCP data volume or delay-reporting PDCP data volume as 0 to the MAC entity associated with RLC entity other than the primary RLC entity and the split secondary RLC entity;

 - else:

-- indicate the delay-critical PDCP data volume to the MAC entity associated with the primary RLC entity;
+- indicate the delay-critical PDCP data volume or delay-reporting PDCP data volume to the MAC entity associated with the primary RLC entity;

-- indicate the delay-critical PDCP data volume as 0 to the MAC entity associated with the RLC entity other than the primary RLC entity.
+- indicate the delay-critical PDCP data volume or delay-reporting PDCP data volume as 0 to the MAC entity associated with the RLC entity other than the primary RLC entity.

+5.x Triggering of RLC functions

+For the purpose of remaining-time-based RLC retransmission, if the remaining time till discardTimer expiry becomes less than the remainingTimeBasedReTxThreshold for the PDCP SDU for which the corresponding PDCP Data PDU has already been submitted to lower layers but for which successful delivery has not been confirmed by lower layers, the transmitting PDCP entity shall:

+- indicate to lower layers that the condition for remaining-time-based RLC retransmission is met for the corresponding PDCP Data PDU.

+For the purpose of remaining-time-based RLC polling, if the remaining time till discardTimer expiry becomes less than the remainingTimeBasedPollingThreshold for the PDCP SDU for which the corresponding PDCP Data PDU has already been submitted to lower layers but for which successful delivery has not been confirmed by lower layers, the transmitting PDCP entity shall:

+- indicate to lower layers that the condition for remaining-time-based RLC polling is met for the corresponding PDCP Data PDU.